How Safety Culture Stands as a Pillar In Your Overall Health And Safety Program

 All employees need to be involved in workplace safety.
 This includes your managers, site maintenance, your forklift drivers, and all members of staff.
 From watching out for one another to making sure that all machinery is properly maintained, every employee should have a vital role to play in keeping everyone safe.

 Ensure that the organization has a system for reporting near-miss accidents, injuries and the need for first aid.
 This will motivate employees to report such incidents, which can then be investigated by a designated person or persons.
-The system would ensure zero tolerance for unsafe behaviour, and eliminate the potential of injuries being hidden from management.
+The system would ensure zero tolerance for unsafe behavior, and eliminate the potential of injuries being hidden from management.

 Creating a program to systematically address employee concerns is important for any organization.
 This is particularly true concerning safety, where employees feel they are under pressure to control accidents or hazards on their own, without assistance or support from upper management.
 A systematic program will help upper management remain current on problems faced by individual departments and identify opportunities for improvement.

 A proactive safety culture will not come to you overnight.
 It cannot be grown from a seed in a single year.
-It requires an ongoing, consistent effort to demonstrate the attitudes, behaviours, and norms that foster a positive safety culture.
+It requires an ongoing, consistent effort to demonstrate the attitudes, behaviors, and norms that foster a positive safety culture.

 Commitment to a safe workplace combined with open and transparent communication methods between management, supervisors and employees will contribute to the development of a positive safety culture.
 Discussion, debate and cooperation are essential in maintaining a dynamic culture that can be utilized to solve safety issues.
 A safety culture requires the top level of the management team to participate at all times throughout the safety "soul searching" process.